HECVAT Compliance: Complete Guide [2026]

 Official EDUCAUSE certification

-HECVAT Compliance Requirements by Category
+HECVAT Compliance Requirements

-HECVAT 4 organizes the questionnaire into eight domains within a single unified workbook.
-Vendors begin with the Start Here tab, which contains eight required questions (REQU-01 through REQU-08) that act as a routing mechanism.
-The answers to these questions determine which sections apply to their vendor’s solution based on type, deployment model, and data types handled.
-Not every domain applies to every vendor.
+Vendors begin with the Start Here tab, which contains eight required questions (REQU-01 through REQU-08) that determine which sections apply based on solution type, deployment model, and data types handled.
+However, not every section applies to every vendor.

 START HERE TAB, HECVAT 4.1 EDUCAUSE

-Questionnaire Completion Guidance
+HECVAT Questionnaire Completion Guidance

 • Start Here and Organization are universal: Every vendor completes these two tabs regardless of solution type.